-Photographers working actively with alternative photographic processes have shared their experience on which papers they size and which formula they use.
-You can also share your experience.
+Sizing papers can make a difference to the final print.
+Photographers working in alternative photographic processes have shared their experience on which papers and substrates they size and which formula they use.
+You can also share your experience of sizing papers.

 - I never sized my anthotypes (from Rosie Horn)

 - I size most watercolor paper with a Knox gelatine-10% solution (from Andrew Glover).

 - At one time I sized Koh-i-noor vellum and Strathmore 500 with gelatin for tri-color casein printing.
 Those were the only ones I found not to stain too much.
 But papers have changed and I haven’t printed casein for many years (from Sam Wang).